How to Merge PDF Files on Mac with Movavi PDF Editor

 After downloading the distribution file, launch it and follow the on-screen instructions to complete the installation.

 Step 2.
 Add Files

-Launch the program and click Merge Files on the right of the screen.
+Launch the program and click Merge at the bottom right of the window.
 In the window that opens, click Select Files and upload the PDF files you want to merge.
 Alternatively, you can just drag and drop them into the workspace.

 Step 3.
 Combine Multiple PDFs into One

 When all the files have been added to the PDF Editor window, arrange them in the appropriate order by dragging and dropping each file into place.
 Click Merge to merge two or more PDF files.

 Step 4.
 Make Edits and Submit Them with One Click